madpsy/xpa125b_controller/README.md

 + Use any Yaesu radio with an XPA125B Amplifier without network
 + Use any hamlib compatible radio with an XPA125B Amplifier
 + Provide a Web/REST/MQTT/Serial API interface to rigctl
-+ Allow automation via NodeRED to any hamlib compatible radio
++ Allow automation via Node-RED to any hamlib compatible radio
 + Expand to support Icom and other manufactures if desired

 # Configuration